wcko87/beatoraja-english-guide/Making-Charts.md

 - Make sure you set a proper [#TOTAL value](Scores-and-Clears#total-value)!
 Not setting a proper TOTAL can make your chart unplayable.

 ### Misalignment Checks
 When making a sabun, it is important to ensure that the keysounds have not been shifted vertically (misaligned), deleted or duplicated.
 These are called keysound misalignments.
-While the "disable vertical moves" option will avoid keysound misalignments from happening, after your chart is complete, it is still helpful to run a misalignment check with one of the original charts.
+While keeping the "disable vertical moves" option on will prevent keysound misalignments from happening, after your chart is complete, it is still helpful to run a misalignment check with one of the original charts.
 - See: [BMS diff tools for misalignment checks](BMS-Tools-and-Resources#bms-diff-tools)

 ----------